By Kirk Petersen

 The ultimate penalty under Title IV is called deposition — which adds to the confusion, because most people understand that word to mean simply testimony under oath.
 But in the Title IV context, deposition is the modern term for what used to be called defrocking, or permanent removal from ordained ministry.
 Title IV uses the word in both senses.

-Heather Cook, former Suffragan Bishop of Maryland, agreed to be deposed in May 2015 in the face of a scheduled civil trial for a fatal car accident in which she was driving while intoxicated.
+Heather Cook, former Suffragan Bishop of Maryland, agreed to a sentence of deposition in May 2015 in the face of a scheduled civil trial for a fatal car accident in which she was driving while intoxicated.
 A few months later, she pleaded guilty to manslaughter and was sentenced to seven years in prison.

 The hearing panel in the Bruno case explicitly declined to depose him for misrepresentation and conduct unbecoming a member of the clergy, specifying a suspension instead.